Rajdeep1311/cloud-native-monitoring-app/README.md

 </p>

-A simple cloud-native monitoring app using Python modules with a bit of design using HTML and containerized it using Docker, the app is deployed in the Kubernetes cluster.
+A simple cloud-native monitoring app using Python modules with a bit of design using HTML and containerized using Docker, the app is deployed in the Kubernetes cluster.

 ## Writing the Script